Sonoma–Marin Area Rail Transit: Stations

 Many of the station platforms are located near historic depots in city centers.
 However, SMART does not directly use these, and all stops use newly constructed 48 in high-floor platforms to allow level boarding onto and off of the train and provide accessibility.
+A gauntlet track is used at all stations north of the freight interchange at Ignacio to allow freight trains to pass while bringing passenger trains up to the platform edge.

 Stations typically include a small shelter with a peaked roof and a bench for seating; they also feature light poles, signs, and garbage cans.

 Original plans called for ten stations in the initial operating segment (IOS) with five more in a second phase.
 A further station was added in Novato's downtown district late in construction of the IOS, and did not open with the system's inauguration.